Independent Contractors: Should You Form an LLC?

 There are several advantages of forming an LLC that independent contractors should consider.

 Limit Liability Protection

-The independent contractor can instead form an LLC and, for tax purposes, elect to be an S-corporation by filing IRS Form 2553.
+The independent contractor can instead form an LLC and, for tax purposes, elect to be an S corporation by filing Internal Revenue Service (IRS) Form 2553.

 Promote Professional Image